evmos/ethermint/docs/basics/accounts.md

 ## Address formats for clients

-`EthAccount`s have can be represented in both [Bech32](https://en.bitcoin.it/wiki/Bech32) and hex format for Ethereum's Web3 tooling compatibility.
+`EthAccount`s can be represented in both [Bech32](https://en.bitcoin.it/wiki/Bech32) and hex format for Ethereum's Web3 tooling compatibility.

 The Bech32 format is the default format for Cosmos-SDK queries and transactions through CLI and REST clients.
 The hex format on the other hand, is the Ethereum `common.Address` representation of a